Skin (cutaneous) lymphoma is a type of non-Hodgkin lymphoma (NHL). It is called T cell lymphoma of the skin, or cutaneous T cell lymphoma (CTCL).

 In a small number of people, raised lumps (tumours) can appear.
 Rarely, the disease becomes more advanced and the skin appears red, swollen and sore all over.
 This is called erythrodermic mycosis fungoides.
 In a few cases the cancerous cells can spread to the lymph nodes or organs such as the liver.

-About 1 in 20 people with CTCL (5%) have Sezary syndrome.
+A rare type of CTCL is called Sezary syndrome.
 It is closely related to mycosis fungoides but most or all of the skin is covered in a red itchy rash.
 There are also cancerous T cells (called Sezary cells) in the blood.

 Sezary syndrome is a faster growing (high grade) type of CTCL.
 People with Sezary syndrome often have a weakened immune system.
 So there is an increased risk of infection.